prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 When talking to 1.x Receivers, Senders SHOULD use `Content-Type: application/x-protobuf` for backward compatibility.
 Otherwise, Senders SHOULD use `Content-Type: application/x-protobuf;proto=io.prometheus.write.v2.Request`.
 More Protobuf Messages might come in 2.x or beyond.

+Receivers MUST use the content type header to identify the Protobuf Message schema to use.
+Accidental wrong schema choices may result in non-deterministic behaviour (e.g. corruptions).

+> NOTE: Thanks to reserved fields in [`io.prometheus.write.v2.Request`](#protobuf-message), Receiver accidental use of wrong schema with `prometheus.WriteRequest` will result in empty message.
+This is generally for convenience to avoid surprising errors, but don't rely on it -- future Protobuf Messages might not have this feature.

 #### X-Prometheus-Remote-Write-Version

 ```